Heresy (radio series)

 The pilot and first series had four guests on each episode, but this has since been reduced to three.
 In the fifth series, Coren Mitchell replaced Baddiel as host.

-In one episode Jo Brand made a joke about milkshake being thrown over politicians and suggested that battery acid might be used instead.
+In one episode Jo Brand made a joke about milkshakes being thrown over politicians and suggested that battery acid might be used instead.
 This was heavily criticised in the media and Ofcom looked into the case but did not pursue an investigation.